Uniform Set Systems with Uniform Witnesses: Introduction

+We remark that our construction gives several pairwise non-isomorphic examples (up to a permutation of the ground set) proving \cref{thm:two-star}, but the construction for \cref{thm:more-star} gives only one such example (up to a permutation of the ground set).
+Therefore, we will present both the proof of \cref{thm:two-star} and the proof of \cref{thm:more-star} in \cref{sec:construction} for completeness despite the fact that they share many similarities.\footnote{In an earlier arXiv version of this paper, \cref{thm:more-star} was stated as a question in the special case $k=3$.
+ChatGPT 5.4 Pro managed to successfully answer this question and the construction in \cref{subsec:more_star} is a generalization of its response (see \url{https://chatgpt.com/share/69b8e49c-6df0-8009-8180-52161f034bc2} for the conversation).}

-\begin{theorem} For any $n\ge s+3$ and $d/2< s \leq d-1$, there exists an $s$-witness family $\cF\subseteq \binom{[n]}{d+1}$ of size $\binom{n-1}{d}$ that is not a star. \end{theorem} Since our proof of \cref{thm:d>2s} proceeds by approximating $\cF$ by a single star, it does not generalize easily to the cases where $s > d/2$.
+Since our proof of \cref{thm:d>2s} proceeds by approximating $\cF$ by a single star, it does not generalize easily to the cases where $s > d/2$.
 Thus, we believe new ideas are required to prove the remaining cases of \cref{conj:uniform-witness}.